-Pursuant to a registration rights agreement we will enter into on or prior to the closing of this offering, we may be required to register for resale under the Securities Act the founder shares, the private placement warrants (and underlying shares of common stock) and any working capital warrants we may issue upon conversion of working capital loans (and underlying shares of common stock).
+Pursuant to a registration rights agreement we will enter into on or prior to the closing of this offering, we may be required to register for resale under the Securities Act the founder shares, the private placement warrants (and underlying shares of common stock), any working capital warrants we may issue upon conversion of working capital loans (and underlying shares of common stock) and the forward purchase securities (and, with respect to forward purchase warrants, the underlying shares of common stock).
 In addition, the holders of such securities have the right to include their securities in other registration statements filed by us.
 We will bear the costs and expenses of filing any such registration statements.
 See "Certain Relationships and Related Party Transactions."